jakshi/lysenko.dev/content/post/2023-year-sum-up.md

 # to sort

-* Put to 2024 review - I started to write technical articles again, even published in company tech blog.
+* Put to 2024 review -

 # Most interesting/inspiring people I met during 2023:

+* Dima Maleev
+* Cong Nguyen

 # New hobby this quarter:

+* I guess playing with NFC cards and RFID tags.

 # Two might-have-been dream in this year: